Volunteer Abroad USA: California Nature Conservation

 Arrival and orientation on the US West Coast

-You arrive at San Francisco International Airport on a Saturday and will be picked up by our partner in the USA and taken to your base station.
-Here you can settle into your room, meet your fellow volunteers and get an overview of the project’s goals and your tasks.
+You arrive at Sacramento International Airport on a Thursday and will be picked up by our partner in the USA and taken to your base station.
+Here you can settle into your room, meet your fellow volunteers and get an overview of your projects´ goals and your tasks.

 Volunteer activities in the United States

 In this project you will have the chance to make a valuable contribution to nature conservation efforts on the West Coast of the USA.
-Over the course of your stay, you will be involved in different tasks in order to protect the California landscape, focusing on trail building and maintenance work.
-Moreover, building dry walls and fences, removing invasive plant species and erosion control belong to your volunteer tasks.
+Over the course of your stay, you will be involved in different tasks in order to protect the California landscape, focusing on trail building and maintenance work, fencing, removing invasive plant species and erosion control.

 Accommodation during the conservation project